Orlando Medication Error Attorney

 Mr. Barszcz has used his medical-legal education and experience as a civil trial attorney to recover multi-million dollar settlement s and verdicts for his clients.
 If you have been seriously injured and need experienced legal representation, please contact us now.

 Medication errors can result in serious injury or worsen an existing condition.
 An incorrectly prescribed medication may adversely interact with other drugs and cause life threatening injuries.
 Furthermore, the administration of an improper drug usually results in the failure to administer the prescribed, necessary medication for an existing illness.
 Furthermore, severe or allergic reactions to incorrect drugs or dosages can result in serious injury or death.
-Some potential consequences of medication errors include the following:

 Before you receive any medicine, your physician, nurse and pharmacist should be certain of the prescribed medication, dosage, frequency and route of administration.
 Your medical condition and any potential allergies should be thoroughly researched and understood by your health care providers.
 Your medication history and files should be continuously updated so that your doctors, nurses and pharmacist are aware of your medication history and the potential for adverse side effects or dangerous drug interactions.

 Determining liability for a medication error can depend on various factors, including the specific circumstances of the error, the individuals involved, and the applicable laws and regulations.
 Here's a breakdown of who might be held liable for a medication error:

 - Healthcare Providers: Healthcare professionals directly involved in prescribing, administering, or monitoring medication can be held liable for errors.
 This includes physicians, nurses, pharmacists, and pharmacy technicians.
 Liability may arise if they deviate from the standard of care expected in their profession, such as by making mistakes in prescribing, administering, or monitoring medications.